Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Conclusion

 Tuning the range of the three-body interaction in the $c$-n coordinate results in the excitation of the $\fial^+$, the $\thal^+$, or both, resonances.
 This selectivity can be traced back to the radial dependence of the overlap wave functions of the single-particle description of the states.
 It highlights the fact that, in the region $E\gtrsim 3$~MeV, the resolution in the reaction reaches the limits of an EFT description without an explicit $2^+$ degree of freedom, because details of the EFT's implementation can be resolved.

-The results produced here confirm that Halo EFT~\cite{Hammer:2017tjm} is an efficient and flexible tool for reactions involving halo nuclei~\cite{CPH18,MC19,YC18,Schmidt:2018doj}.
+The results produced here confirm that Halo EFT~\cite{Hammer:2017tjm} is an efficient and flexible tool for reactions involving halo nuclei~\cite{CPH18,MC19,YC18,HC21,Schmidt:2018doj}.
 In EFT the appearance of three-body forces is essential, since they account for the impact of missing degrees of freedom on observables~\cite{Hammer:2012id}.
 In the case of ${}^{11}$Be, the reaction observables for which Halo EFT is accurate can be extended by using an EFT three-body force to account for the $2^+$ excitation of the ${}^{10}$Be core.
 This enables us to explore the effect of virtual core excitation on breakup cross sections without resorting to a numerically expensive description of the projectile.
-An obvious next step is to constrain this three-body interaction from structure or reaction inputs other than the ones we are trying to describe.
-In the longer term a Halo EFT description of the projectile that explicitly includes the excitation of the core, similar to that of \Ref{ML12}, would be an asset, as it would presumably extend the phenomenological reach of the calculation and shed further light on the structure of resonances in the ${}^{11}$Be system, especially its $\thal^+$ state.
+An obvious next step is to constrain this three-body interaction from structure or reaction inputs other than the ones we are trying to describe, or use it to describe other reactions as we have done in Refs.~\cite{CPH18,MC19,YC18,HC21} for Halo EFT, in order to fully exploit the universality of the low-energy constants of the EFT.
+In the longer term a Halo EFT description of the projectile that explicitly includes the excitation of the core, similar to that of Ref.~\cite{ML12}, would be an asset, as it would presumably extend the phenomenological reach of the calculation and shed further light on the structure of resonances in the ${}^{11}$Be system, especially its $\thal^+$ state.